 Aquatic Environment (A).
 The purpose of the "aquatic" environment is to protect, restore, and manage the unique characteristics and resources of the areas waterward of the ordinary high-water mark.
+New overwater structures are allowed only for water-dependent uses, public access, or ecological restoration and must be limited to the minimum necessary to support the structure's intended use.

 Urban Conservancy Environment (UC).
-The purpose of the "Urban Conservancy' environment is to protect and restore relatively undeveloped or unaltered shorelines to maintain open space, floodplains, or habitat, while allowing a variety of compatible uses.
+The purpose of the 'Urban Conservancy' environment is to protect and restore relatively undeveloped or unaltered shorelines to maintain open space, floodplains, or habitat, while allowing a variety of compatible uses.
 This designation shall apply to shorelines that retain important ecological functions, even if partially altered.
 These shorelines are suitable for low intensity development, uses that are a combination of water related or water-enjoyment uses, or uses that allow substantial numbers of people access to the shoreline.
+Any undesignated shorelines are automatically assigned conservancy designation.

 Shoreline Residential Environment (SR).
-The purpose of the "Shoreline Residential' environment is to accommodate residential development and accessory structures that are consistent with this Shoreline Master Program.
+The purpose of the 'Shoreline Residential' environment is to accommodate residential development and accessory structures that are consistent with this Shoreline Master Program.
 This designation shall apply to shorelines that do not meet the criteria for Urban Conservancy and that are characterized by single-family or multifamily residential development or are planned and platted for residential development.

 Waterfront Residential Environment (WR).
-The purpose of the "Waterfront Residential' environment is to distinguish between the residential portions of the coastline where natural and manmade features preclude building within the shoreline jurisdiction and the section along 27th Avenue NW where residential properties directly abut the Puget Sound.
-Unique circumstances and considerations will warrant different regulations for each area.
+The purpose of the "waterfront residential" environment is to distinguish between residential portions of the coastline where natural and manmade features preclude building within the shoreline jurisdiction and the section along 27th Avenue NW where residential properties directly abut the Puget Sound.